 - Salt and Pepper

-How To Cook A London Broil
+How To Cook London Broil

 - How to tenderize London Broil: Give it an hour to tenderize on the counter.
 The salt draws out the moisture of the meat and then dissolves into the meat making it tender.
 This also helps break down the lean muscle proteins.
 This is similar to dry-brining, like we do with turkeys.
 Not to mention this brings it to room temperature, which you should always do when cooking a steak.

 - To get those super cool cross-hatch marks, rotate the meat 45° after about 4-5 minutes, then do the same thing on the other side.
-Let rest for 5-10 minutes, and slice using a sharp knife.
+Let rest for 5-10 minutes, and slice thinly using a sharp knife.

-Serve with: Teeny Tiny Roasted Potatoes
+Serve with Teeny Tiny Roasted Potatoes or Roasted Root Vegetables.

 What Cut of Meat is Best Used for London Broil Recipe?